arskom/spyne/spyne/test/README.rst

 Running Tests Locally
 *********************

-While the test coverage for Spyne is not that bad, we always accept new tests that cover new use-cases.
+While the test coverage for Spyne is not too bad, we always accept new tests that cover new use-cases.
 Please consider contributing tests even if your use-case is working fine!
 Given the nature of open-source projects, Spyne may shift focus or change maintainers in the future.
 This can result in patches